achliopa/edx_HyperledgerIntro/readme.md

 * The application then submits the endorsed transaction and the RW sets to the ordering service.
 Ordering happens across the network, in parallel with endorsed transactions and RW sets submitted by other applications.
 * The ordering service takes the endorsed transactions and RW sets, orders this information into a block, and delivers the block to all committing peers.
 * The ordering service, which is made up of a cluster of orderers, does not process transactions, smart contracts, or maintain the shared ledger.
 The ordering service accepts the endorsed transactions and specifies the order in which those transactions will be committed to the ledger.
 The Fabric v1.0 architecture has been designed such that the specific implementation of "ordering" (Solo, Kafka, BFT) becomes a pluggable component.
 The default ordering service for Hyperledger Fabric is Kafka.
 Therefore, the ordering service is a modular component of Hyperledger Fabric.

+### Lecture 177 - Ordering

+*Transactions within a timeframe are sorted into a block and are committed in sequential order.*

+* In a blockchain network, transactions have to be written to the shared ledger in a consistent order.
+The order of transactions has to be established to ensure that the updates to the world state are valid when they are committed to the network.
+Unlike the Bitcoin blockchain, where ordering occurs through the solving of a cryptographic puzzle, or mining, Hyperledger Fabric allows the organizations running the network to choose the ordering mechanism that best suits that network.
+This modularity and flexibility makes Hyperledger Fabric incredibly advantageous for enterprise applications.